polifonia-project/clef/README.md

  * collaborative: allow everybody to contribute to your catalogue and grant permissions to smaller groups of collaborators
  * peer-review: allow collaborators to review records before publication
  * autocompletion: ensure collaborators reference the same contents.
 Autocomplete suggestions from Wikidata, geonames and your own catalogue make it easier!
+ * knowledge extraction: enrich your catalogue by extracting key entities from SPARQL endpoints, APIs, static files, and websites
  * synchronization with github: use github to authenticate collaborators, to backup and version your data
  * web archiving: save your web sources for future use in Internet archive
  * release 5-star data store, serve, and query your data as Linked Open Data